vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/command.md

 ## Common Commands

-- `vuepress dev <dir>` will start a development server to allow you to develop your VuePress site locally.
+- `vuepress dev <dir>` starts a development server for local development of your VuePress site.
-- `vuepress build <dir>` will build your VuePress site into static files for your subsequent deployment.
+- `vuepress build <dir>` builds your VuePress site into static files for deployment.

 :::: info Using Template